 3. Snake Plant

-Snake plant, as known as mother-in-law’s-tongue, is another beautiful plant that is super low-maintenance.
+Forget potting a ficus, check out this tall plant!
+The snake plant, as known as mother-in-law's-tongue, is another beautiful plant that is super low-maintenance.
 The striped green leaves stand tall and upright and bring beauty to any room.
 They can survive in low light areas and are known to be air purifying plants, removing toxins to keep your house clean.

 4. Spider Plant